MuzhdaN/PP3/README.md

 #### [Back to Top](#table-of-contents)
 ---
 ## Credits
-  Thank to my mentor Rohit Sharma and Code Institute family who helped me throughout this project.
+  Thanks to my mentor Rohit Sharma and Code Institute family who helped me throughout this project.

   ### Contents
   - The whole idea of the project was taken from [video](https://www.youtube.com/watch?v=cJJTnI22IF8) although the features and code has been changed according to the game.